tc39/proposal-type-annotations/README.md

 ### Other languages that have optional erasable type syntax

 When Python decided to add a gradual type system to the language, it did it in two steps.
-First, a proposal for type annotations was added to the language, that enabled any "types" to be added to the code, where the Python interpreter ignored them (similar to this proposal).
+First, a proposal for type annotations was created in [PEP-3107 - Function Annotations](https://www.python.org/dev/peps/pep-3107/) that specified parameter types and function return types in Python
-After a few years, on top of that proposal, a standard type system ("type hints") was added to Python.
-See the [References section](#References) for links to the two proposals.
+Several years later, the places in which types could occur was expanded in [Python PEP-484 - Type Hints](https://www.python.org/dev/peps/pep-0484/).

 The proposal here differs significantly from Python's types, as the types in this proposal are entirely ignored, not evaluated as expressions or accessible at runtime as metadata.
 This difference is largely motivated by the existing community precedent, where JS type systems do not tend to use JS expression grammar for their types, so it is not possible to evaluate them as such.

-Ruby 3 has now also implemented RBS: type definitions that sit _beside_ the code and are not part of it.
-See the [References section](#References) for more information.
+[Ruby 3 has now also implemented RBS](https://www.ruby-lang.org/en/news/2020/12/25/ruby-3-0-0-released/): type definitions that sit _beside_ the code and are not part of it.

 #### Languages that add type systems onto JavaScript

-TypeScript, Flow, and Hegel are languages that implement type systems above standard JavaScript.
+[TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html), [Flow](https://flow.org/en/docs/), and [Hegel](https://hegel.js.org/docs) are languages that implement type systems above standard JavaScript.
-See the [references section](#References) for links to the documentation of these languages.

 #### Ability to add type systems to JavaScript via comments